Virtuouz/Vellum-meta/src/docs/developer-guide/authoring/navigation.md

 ## Internal linking
-**This is an important topic**, so it'll be explained first.
+**This is an important topic**.
 It's a common use case to link out to other pages from within a page.
 However, knowing what the url of the page is can be tricky since Vellum creates permalinks dynamically.
 Even when you explcitly set a `pageLink` for a page, Vellum will still take into account all of the pages parent folders and make them part of the final url.

 Instead of manually deciphering what the url of a page would be, you can instead just use the pages relative path instead.